microcks/microcks.io/content/documentation/using/mocks.md

 Let's now focus on the `Operations` section of this page.
 A click on the operation name unveils its details.
 Within an Operation panel, you will get generic information on this operation as well as visualization of typical request/response pair examples (payload content and headers).
 Two major highlights should be pointed out here :

-* The `Mocks URL`: this is the URL fragment to which are exposed the mocks for this Operation of the API/Service.
-This fragment should be appended to your Microcks server URL to form an invokable URL.
+* The `Mocks URL`: this is the URL that exposes the mocks for this Operation of the API/Service.
 For example: `http://microcks-microcks.192.168.99.100.nip.io/rest/Test+API/0.0.1/order/:id`.
 When this URL contains variables part, this part is instantiated within each example panel,
 * The `Dispatcher` and `Dispatching Rules` used by this operation.
 These elements are used by Microcks for finding an appropriate response to return when receiving a mock request.
 It tells the user of the mocks what should be the immutable elements of their request whether they may be located in the URL, the query string or the body payload.
 Microcks supports many dispatcher implementations whose names are rather self-explanatory.
 You may find: `URI_PARTS`, `URI_PARAMS`, `URI_ELEMENTS`, `QUERY_MATCH` or `SCRIPT`

 ![mock-details](/images/mock-details.png)